Tesla delivers first Model S Plaid models without a steering wheel

 Green Car Reports has reached out to Tesla for clarification on whether customers have a choice between the yoke and the steering wheel.
 Tesla’s order tool for the Model S doesn’t indicate a choice, and all of its photos currently indicate the yoke setup.

 Tesla shows no lack of willingness to innovate on its initial Model S formula.
-But look for more later this year as U.S. safety agencies, Consumer Reports, and other publications—us, perhaps—get some firsthand experience with this outside of the Tesla-fan circle of bliss, and whether it looks like the future or not.
+But look for more later this year as U.S. safety agencies, Consumer Reports, and other publications—us, perhaps—get some firsthand experience with this outside of the Tesla-fan circle of bliss.
+Only then will we know whether it looks like the future or not.